 What is the difference between a diploma and an AAS degree?

-- Students enrolled in the diploma track are required to take 10 credits of General Education courses, whereas those students pursuing an AAS degree are required to take 16 credits.
+Students enrolled in the diploma track are required to take 7 credits of General Education courses, whereas those students pursuing an AAS degree are required to take 16 credits.
+Diploma programs can generally be completed in one year, while AAS programs are two years in length.

 What are the benefits of a technical college versus a 4-year university?

 - Smaller faculty to student ratio